 Lucifer Emerges As The First Ever Malayalam Movie To Cross This Big Milestone!

 Lucifer has entered the third week of run in the theatres and the movie is still going great guns at the box office.
 Prithviraj's directorial debut featuring Mohanlal in the lead role, has been lapped up by the Malayalam movie audiences across the globe and the fact that the film went past the 100-crore mark within a record span of time is a testimony to that acceptance.
-What is more important is that, Lucifer is continuing a very solid business not only in Kerala but in overseas centres as well, which is a rarity, especially after completing two weeks of run.
+What is more important is that, Lucifer is continuing a very solid business not only in Kerala but in overseas centres as well, which is a rarity with Malayalam movies.
 Now, Lucifer has etched its place in the record books by crossing an important milestone.

 Lucifer In UAE/GCC